 Regarding the Risk Committee, it is configured as the body of tax compliance, in charge of the functions of supervision and efficacy of the Group Tax Risk Management and Control System, reporting in respect of this to the CAC, in accordance with the stipulations of the Regulation UNE 19602.

-The Risk Committee undertakes all the risks of Iberia, specifically including the tax risks, and excluding those already included in the Model of Prevention of Penal Risks and those related to the System of Internal Control of Financial Information (SCIIF), which are reported to the CAC by other channels (Supervision Committee and Transparency Committee).
+The Risk Committee undertakes all the risks of Iberia, specifically including the tax risks, and excluding those already included in the Model of Prevention of Penal Risks and those related to the System of Internal Control of Financial and Non financial Information, which are reported to the CAC by other channels (Supervision Committee and Transparency Committee).

 The Tax Risk Management and Control Model comprises of five elements, which together guarantee an adequate control system for the prevention of risks:

 - Control Framework: the set of rules, processes and structures that form the basis for the development of the internal control of the organization.

 - Evaluation of risks and control activities: carried out jointly by the Supervisory Committee and those responsible for the processes.
 Each risk scenario identified relies on, at least, one control activity whose objective is to avoid that the risk materializes and to prevent that the analysed arise.

 - Supervisory Activities: continual monitoring in order to ensure the design and functioning thereof comply at all times with the provisions of the applicable law, analysing and resolving the incidents identified.

 - Information and Communication: promotion of the necessary initiatives to ensure proper dissemination and training of staff on ethics and criminal risk prevention, thus ensuring that all members of the organization are able to properly fulfil their obligations in this regard.
 All the collaborators of Endesa have the obligation to communicate any violation or suspected violation of the ethics rules and the prevention of crimes through the ethics channel.